 After graduating, I attended an internship at ELIXIR in Cambridge, UK, where I developed the Bioschemas website, as well as a data validator for Schema.org metadata.
 This allowed me to deepen my knowledge of web development and design.

-At the moment I'm a Scientific Software Developer at Enthought in Cambridge (UK), where I'm involved in building scientific applications using Python, with a particular focus on the UX perspective.
+At the moment I'm working as a Scientific Software Developer at Enthought in Cambridge (UK), where I'm involved in building scientific applications using Python, with a particular focus on the UX perspective.

 More on my personal and working life in my resume.